CristinaVolk/graph-matrix-visualisation/README.md

  # General

 The graph represents the character co-occurrences in Victor Hugo’s Les Misérables.
-Each colloured node represents two name or surname that appeared in the same chapter;The width of the links indicate the frequency of the characters.
-The colour of the nodes define the chapter of the book.
+Each coloured node represents two characters that appeared in the same chapter; The width of the links indicates the frequency of the characters.
+The colour of the nodes defines the chapter of the book.

 ### Filter: